-There’s alot of excitement about MTN Uganda unlimited internet package.
-For Ugx 179,000 you can climax 2Mbps as long as you don’t reach the 1GB limit beyond which you’ll be throttled to just 256Kbps.
-There are completive offering from the likes of Smile Uganda, Vodafone but how can you tell that your service provider is staying true to what you paid?
+There’s a lot of excitement about MTN Uganda unlimited internet package.
+For Ugx 179,000, you can climax 2Mbps as long as you don’t reach the 1GB limit beyond which you’ll be throttled to just 256Kbps.
+There are completive offerings from the likes of Smile Uganda, Vodafone but how can you tell that your service provider is staying true to what you paid?

 Internet speed tests have been around for a while.
-I do routinely perform tests especially when I feel my internet is beginning to seem slow.
+I routinely perform tests, especially when I feel my internet is beginning to seem slow.
 And you should too.

-There are a number of tools — mobile and Web apps — that you can use to test your Internet speeds.
+There are several tools — mobile and Web apps — that you can use to test your Internet speeds.

 How Internet speed tests work

-Few people actually understand the magic behind speed tests.
+Few people understand the magic behind speed tests.
 But it’s simple.
-How it works is that the testing software simply downloads a file from a remote server on the internet and then measures how fast it took to fully download to your device.
+How it works is that the testing software downloads a file from a remote server on the internet and then measures how fast it took to download to your device fully.
 It’s that simple.